Who we are

 What we do

-The AAB is involved in a variety of activities, including workshops, life drawing sessions, art clinics, and art outings.
+The BAA is involved in a variety of activities, including workshops, life drawing sessions, art clinics, and art outings.

 Each month we invite speakers who give fascinating demonstrations and presentations on various subjects and media including watercolor, mixed media, oil, acrylic, pastel and ceramics.